Many people want to know how to open a stocks and shares account and start saving for their future.

 - in a trust

-How and Where to Buy Shares
+How and Where to Buy Shares?

-Back then, you had to have an account with a physical stock broker and had to attend face-to-face meetings.
+Back then, you had to have an account with a physical stockbroker and had to attend face-to-face meetings.

 Today. the buying and selling of shares is done electronically.

 You can still get physical stock certificates and have your name on a company’s share register.
 But these methods tend to be more costly

-Do it yourselfers like myself prefer to buy shares online.
+DIY investors like myself prefer to buy shares online.
 It is quick and easy and also the least costly method.

-How To Buy Shares Online
+How To Buy Shares Online?

 Online is by far the easiest and most convenient way to buy shares on the stock market.
-In order to do so, you first need to find a stock broker or a share dealing platform
+In order to do so, you first need to find a stockbroker or a share dealing platform

-These accounts have varying fee and tax structures.
+These accounts have a varying fee and tax structures.
 Don’t worry, its not as complicated as it sounds.